 But of course I use the term “lack of value” in the sense of “disvalue”, as when I say to a student: “Look, your work has no value” to mean that the work is very bad, not that I will not evaluate it.

-To say that human life is worth zero is not to say that we will not assign it any value, but that we assign it zero or some number below zero, which is a negative evaluation and not the refusal of an evaluation.
+To say that human life is worth zero is not to say that we will not assign it any value, but that we assign it zero or some number below zero, which is a negative valuation and not the refusal of an evaluation.
 Assigning nothing is not the same as not assigning.

 28. Transition to the second argument

 The lack of structural value of human life constitutes a clear motive for refraining from procreating.
 But in procreating, generators not only sink their children into disvalue without any scruple, but also use them as a strategy for concealing their own disvalue.
 To generate more and more beings is a way of suggesting the idea that, after all, there is some being to be lived.
 Something that seems to start (and start something radically new, in Hannah Arendt’s idea) strongly hides the constitutive terminality of being.
 So the children are, from the beginning, doubly manipulated.
 And of manipulation we are going to speak right now.